The Father of Progressive Radio: Tom Donahue

 "He was the first to strike the tribal drum." - Jim Ladd

 "Big Daddy" began in radio in 1949, when hit music meant Frank Sinatra and Rosemary Clooney.
-His first station was WTIP Charleston, S.C., quickly followed by WINX Rockville, Md.
+His first station was WTIP Charleston, South Carolina, quickly followed by WINX Rockville, Maryland.
 By 1951, it was on to the legendary WIBG Philadelphia and his first experience in a major market.
 While at WIBG, he established himself as a major Top 40 force with the show Danceland.

 Tom's stint at "Wibbage" lasted 10 years and he worked alongside such greats as Joe Niagara and Bill Wright, Sr. In 1961, Donahue left WIBG for KYA San Francisco, where he spent four years doing his Top 40 bit on the west coast.
 In 1965, he left radio to go into the record business and among other things, produced the Beatles last scheduled public conference in 1966 at Candlestick Park.

 As legend has it, Tom, his soon-to-be second wife Rachael and a friend were relaxing in their San Francisco apartment in early 1967, listening to the Doors' first album.
 Out of the blue, Tom supposedly wondered aloud why no one was playing this kind of music on the radio.
 So he went out and did something about it, convincing tiny San Francisco FM station KMPX to play album rock 24 hours a day.
 Tom's rock radio revolution started at 6 p.m.
 April 7, 1967.